Induced subgraph density. IV. New graphs with the Erd\H{o}s-Hajnal property: Abstract

 \section{Abstract}

-Erd\H os and Hajnal conjectured that for every graph $H$, there exists $c>0$ such that every $H$-free graph $G$ has a clique or a stable set of size at least $|G|^c$ (``$H$-free'' means with no induced subgraph isomorphic to $H$).
+Erd\H os and Hajnal conjectured that for every graph $H$, there exists $c>0$ such that every $H$-free graph $G$ has a clique or a stable set of size at least $|G|^c$ (a graph is $H$-free if it has no induced subgraph isomorphic to $H$).
 Alon, Pach, and Solymosi reduced the Erd\H os-Hajnal conjecture to the case when $H$ is {\em prime} (that is, $H$ cannot be obtained by vertex-substitution from smaller graphs); but until now, it was not shown for any prime graph with more than five vertices.

 We will provide infinitely many prime graphs that satisfy the conjecture.
 Let $H$ be a graph with the property that for every prime induced subgraph $G'$ with $|G'|\ge 3$, $G'$ has a vertex of degree one and a vertex of degree $|G'|-2$.
 We will prove that every graph $H$ with this property satisfies the Erd\H os-Hajnal conjecture, and infinitely many graphs with this property are prime.
 More generally, say a graph is {\em buildable} if every prime induced subgraph with at least three vertices has a vertex of degree one.
 We prove that if $H_1$ and $\overline{H_2}$ are buildable, there exists $c>0$ such that every graph $G$ that is both $H_1$-free and $H_2$-free has a clique or a stable set of size at least $|G|^c$.